ProcessPA/jekyll-site/_posts/2017-03-01-techsoup-validation-token-in-australia-with-connecting-up-for-small-nonprofit-organizations-such-as-kindergartens-and-pcs.md

 ---
-title: 'TechSoup Validation Token in Australia with Connecting Up for small Nonprofit Organizations such as Kindergartens and P&amp;Cs'
+title: "TechSoup Validation Token in Australia with Connecting Up for small Nonprofit Organizations such as Kindergartens and P&amp;Cs"
 date: 2017-03-01T14:41:00+00:00
 author: Matthew
 layout: post
 permalink: /ExecutiveMatters/techsoup-validation-token-in-australia-with-connecting-up-for-small-nonprofit-organizations-such-as-kindergartens-and-pcs/
-categories: "Office 365"
+categories: ["Office 365"]
 ---
 The TechSoup Validation token is required to utilize Nonprofit pricing on service like Microsoft Office 365. <a href="https://www.connectingup.org/" target="_blank">Connecting Up</a> is the organization in Australia responsible for verifying eligibility and issuing token.
 Connecting Up provides other technology discounts and donations that are worth investigating for your organization.